 If you do get a mark on an oiled oak table top then you maybe be able to fix this with a light rub down with ultra fine (400 grade) wet and dry sand paper that's lubricated with some boiled linseed or Becker Acroma oil.
 Always try this on the underside of the table first or on the inside edge of a table leg to check that you are happy with the result before you try it on the table top.

-Apply a new coating of oil to furniture when the oil appears to be drying up on the surface.
+Apply a new coating of the relevant oak furniture oil when the oil appears to be drying up on the surface.
 This is likely to be once or twice a year to keep tables in tip top condition.
 We recommend that you use Becker Acroma oil which we can supply but its often much easier to get some Linseed oil, Tung oil or Danish oil which can be purchased from us via the links below or from good DIY stores.
 Danish oil dries to a harder more resistant finish on the table top compared to the other oils making it more resistant to scratching or minor spillages.
 The best way to apply Becker Acroma, Linseed, Teak or Tung oil to a dining table is with the soft side of a kitchen cleaning sponge by applying a good coating all over the table and allowing it to soak in for 15-30 minutes and to then wipe off all the excess oil with some soft absorbent paper kitchen towels so that a nice even finish is achieved.
 Care needs to be taken with chairs as the oil can stain fabrics.
 Danish oil is best applied with a large paint brush or the soft side of a kitchen sponge and the drying time for this oil is much quicker so its important to try and coat the table top as quickly as possible with a nice thin even covering and repeat 3-4 times for a good resistant finish allowing at least 12 hours between coats and ideally a few days to harden off properly after the final coat.